roadricefield/ProConFuncs/README.md

 # Functions for programing contest

 ## pri_fac(*long long*, *string*)
-This fanction performs prime factorization.
+This function performs prime factorization.
 The calculation cost is O(sqrt(*N*)).
-This fanction has two modes.
+This function has two modes.

 - all
 Returns all prime factors of given long long values.